 Growing From Seeds

 Sow aubrieta seeds on top of sterile potting mix.
 The seeds need light for germination, so press seeds down but don't cover them.
-Keep seeds moist at about 68 degrees F. Germination will occur in two to three weeks.
+Keep seeds moist at about 68 degrees Fahrenheit.
+Germination will occur in two to three weeks.

 Aubrieta is rarely bothered by insect pests.
 Plants growing in damp, shady areas may experience downy mildew.
 Prevent this fungal disease by providing enough light and spacing for air circulation.